 - How do I use Degree Works?

-- What do the highlighted green, blue and red areas of my audit mean?
+- What do the green, blue, and red circles in my audit mean?

 - How do I determine what courses I will need to take?

 - Am I able to register through Degree Works?

 - The @ symbol is listed in several places of my audit.
 What does it mean?

 - Why are there different GPA calculations within my audit?

 - What is the Fallthrough section?

 - What courses are found in the Not Counted block?